OptimalBits/bull/MIGRATION.md

 # Complete and failed sets.

 In 3.x, the jobs that are completed and failed end in two ZSETS, instead of a standard SET.
-This gives the posibility of retrieving a subset of the jobs in a high performant way, which is useful for grafical tools and scripts.
+This gives the possibility of retrieving a subset of the jobs in a high performant way, which is useful for graphical tools and scripts.
 However an old queue will not be compatible with 3.x.
 You will need to either delete the complete and failed keys, or create a new queue.

 # Data structure changes